apiato/apiato/docs/_docs/miscellaneous/faq.md

 By default Apiato uses `api.` as subdomain for all endpoints.
 And adds only the `v1` API version as prefix.

-To edit this, example changing `api.apiato.com` to `apiato.com/api/`.
-Do the following:
+To change this from `api.apiato.com` to `apiato.com/api/`, do the following:

 1. Edit `.env`, change your api domain to `API_URL=http://apiato.com` instead of `API_URL=http://api.apiato.com` to remove the subdomain.
 2. Edit `app/Ship/Configs/apiato.php`, set prefix to `'prefix' => 'api/',`.